FXIhub/condor/docs/config.rst

     intensity_pattern = res["entry_1"]["data_1"]["data"]
     fourier_pattern = res["entry_1"]["data_1"]["data_fourier"]

-  The simulation result is a dictionary that contains the simulated pattern and additional output.
+  The simulation result is provided as *Python* dictionary that contains besides the simulated pattern a lot of additional output.

 A) Simulation with a configuration files